pjoshi751/mosip-test/doc/sizing.md

    1. Disaster recovery:  Setup will be replicated, hence, double the number of servers.

 ### Storage
-Storage estimates for production deployment are given below:
+Storage estimates for production deployment:

 ## QA, Staging, Preprod